KhronosGroup/Vulkan-Samples/samples/performance/constant_data/constant_data_tutorial.md

 ### **Constant data in Vulkan shaders**

-Constant data is implemented in our shader code by using global variables.
+Constant data is implemented in shader code by using global variables.

 **Global variables** have the following format:
 `<layout> <storage> <type> <variable_name>`.